 Proposals will be judged on a competitive basis on:

-- Relevance to climate change and climate change mitigation
+- Relevance to climate change adaptation or mitigation

 - Connection to your field of study or career goals

 - Previous experience that will help you be successful in the internship or research experience

 - Thoughtfulness and feasibility of your proposed plan and adherence to CCREF guidelines

 - Articulation of learning outcomes and the ability of the organization to support your learning

 Successful applicants will respond fully to each of the essay prompts and provide a coherent and compelling narrative outlining their motivation to pursue the proposed plan as well as the anticipated outcomes.

 Reed College does not permit college-funded travel to other countries that are categorized as level 4 (do not travel).
 Travel to countries on a level 3 advisory warning might be allowed on a case-by-case basis, but there would need to be a strong case made in the application for why the travel is necessary to the project, and how it can be done safely.